New Faculty Mentoring Program

 The goals of the New Faculty Mentoring Program are to help new faculty:

-- Build community and connection among new faculty members
+- Build community and connection with other new faculty members

-- Receive support in navigating various aspects of the faculty role including teaching, mentoring and advising, service, and scholarship
+- Receive support in navigating various aspects of the faculty role including teaching, mentoring and advising, scholarship and service

 - Become familiar with College culture and campus resources

 - Meet and network with faculty, staff, and administrators from across campus